krosct/krosct.github.io/_experiences/2025-04-17-brazilian_army.markdown

 image: "exercito transparente.png"
 ---

 > To everyone’s surprise, including myself 😅 — I decided to serve in the army for a year.
-I can’t say for sure what led me to this decision, but it was a mix of wanting to test my limits and being influenced by some family members 👨‍👩‍👦.
+I can’t say for sure what led me to this decision, but it was a mix of wanting to test my limits, learn new things and being influenced by some family members 👨‍👩‍👦.

->2017 was a wild and incredibly productive year for me.
+>These years were wild and incredibly productive for me.
+They were very rewarding and worthwhile.
 I learned a lot, and in many ways, I gained control over my mind, desires, and emotions 🧠.
 And of course, I learned how to survive in the jungle 🌴 and paint curbs 🪣🎨.

 ---